FBoucher/Not-a-Dog-Workshop/Part3-Build-and-Deploy-The-Azure-Function.md

-# Part 3 - Build and Deploy The Azure Function
+﻿# Part 3 - Build and Deploy the Azure Function

 Now that we have some Artificial Intelligence (AI) that will analyze the images, we need some code that could be executed every time a new picture is added.

 To do this we will use an Azure Function.

-> The Function are part of the serverless offer of Microsoft.
+> The Functions are part of the serverless offer of Microsoft.
 They provide an efficient way to execute code at scale without being expensive.
 [To learn more about Azure Function here](https://azure.microsoft.com/en-ca/services/functions/?WT.mc_id=tohack-github-frbouche).

 ## Creating the Function App

-Prior to the workshop you should have [installed all the prerequisites](workshop-prerequisites.md).
-If it's not done now it's time.
+Prior to the workshop, you should have [installed all the prerequisites](workshop-prerequisites.md).
+If it's not done now, it's time.

 Let's open Visual Studio Code (aka VSCode).
 From the left menu bar select the **Azure** icon to open the Azure Function Extension.